-The Academy of Nutrition and Dietetics has laid out a collection of 5 key messages to help people "put their best fork forward" for Nutrition Month.
+The Academy of Nutrition and Dietetics has laid out a collection of 5 key messages to help people "Focus on Food" for Nutrition Month.
 They are as follows...

 - Create an eating style that includes a variety of your favorite, healthful foods.

 - Practice cooking more at home and experiment with healthier ingredients.

 - How much we eat is as important as what we eat.
 Eat and drink the right amount for you, as MyPlate encourages us to do.

 - Find activities that you enjoy and be physically active most days of the week.

 - Manage your weight or lower your health risks by consulting a registered dietitian nutritionist.
 RDNs can provide sound, easy-to-follow personalized nutrition advice to meet your lifestyle, preferences and health-related needs (source)